 Driftwood with numerous holes, made by shipworms, Tortuguero National Park, Limón, Costa Rica.
 (Photo copyright © by Kaj Halberg)

-The little blue heron (Egretta caerulea) has a very wide distribution, found from south-central and south-eastern United States, south through Mexico and Central America to coastal areas of South America, south to Peru and southern Brazil.
-The name of the genus, Egretta, is from the French word aigrette, meaning ‘little heron’.
+The little blue heron (Egretta caerulea) has a very wide distribution, found from south-central and south-eastern United States, south through Mexico and Central America to coastal areas of South America, southwards to Peru and southern Brazil.
+The generic name is from the French word aigrette, meaning ‘little heron’.

-Another picture of this species is found elsewhere on this website, see: In praise of the colour blue.
+Another picture, depicting this species, is shown on the page In praise of the colour blue.

 This little blue heron is resting on aerial roots of red mangrove (Rhizophora mangle), J. N. Darling National Wildlife Refuge, Florida.
 (Photo copyright © by Kaj Halberg)

-Shadows from trees are cast on a large growth of daisy (Bellis perennis), mixed with a few dandelions (Taraxacum officinale), Bornholm, Denmark.
+Shadows from trees are cast on a large growth of common daisy, mixed with a few dandelions (Taraxacum officinale), Bornholm, Denmark.
+The dandelion is dealt with elsewhere on this page.
 (Photo copyright © by Kaj Halberg)

 Cracked mud in a dried-out wadi (desert wash), Metlaoui, Tunisia.
 (Photo copyright © by Kaj Halberg)

-The Douglas-fir (Pseudotsuga menziesii) is native to western North America, with two varieties, one coastal, growing from British Columbia south to central California, and one montane, found in the Rocky Mountains from British Columbia south to Mexico.
+The Douglas-fir (Pseudotsuga menziesii) is native to western North America, with two varieties, one coastal, growing from British Columbia southwards to central California, and one montane, found in the Rocky Mountains from British Columbia southwards to Mexico.
 Today, however, it is cultivated almost worldwide for its excellent timber.

 Unripe cone of Douglas-fir, showing the characteristic three-pronged bracts of this species, Funen, Denmark.
 (Photo copyright © by Kaj Halberg)